openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

    Select and copy the calendar ID.
 You use this value to configure the Google calendar component in your course.

-.. _Add a Google Calendar in the Courseware:
+.. _Add a Google Calendar in the Course Body:

 ========================================
-Add a Google Calendar in the Courseware
+Add a Google Calendar in the Course Body
 ========================================

-To add a Google calendar in the courseware, you create an advanced component in Studio or create a Google calendar XBlock in OLX.
+To add a Google calendar in the course body, you create an advanced component in Studio or create a Google calendar XBlock in OLX.

 .. _Add a Google Calendar Component in edX Studio: